opensafely-core/ehrql/docs/wiki-docs/ehrql-documentation.md

-Welcome to the ehrQL documentation!

 **ehrQL** is a Python-based query language for electronic health record (EHR) data.
 It has been designed for use with the [OpenSAFELY platform](https://docs.opensafely.org).

-This documentation is stored in this wiki while it undergoes rapid revision.
-We plan to eventually migrate this documentation to the [OpenSAFELY documentation site](https://docs.opensafely.org).

 ## Conventions

-We use the following emoji in this documentation to indicate:
+We use the following emoji in the ehrQL documentation section to indicate:

 * :construction: *sections of the documentation or ehrQL features that still require further work*